brunopagliarini/brunopagliarini/README.md

 My journey into tech started with a fascination for how things work under the hood — from low-level systems to high-level applications.
 Since then, I’ve been exploring various areas of software engineering, constantly learning and refining my skills.

+I am currently pursuing my graduation in Computer Science, which has given me a strong foundation in core concepts and hands-on experience with various tools and technologies.

 ---

 ## ➤ GitHub Stats